wetryingtodorock/getblock-docs/en/rpc-service/rsk/json-rpc/rsk_web3_clientVersion.md

 ---
-title: rsk:web3_clientVersion \[POST\]
+title: web3_clientVersion - Rootstock
-description: Returns the current client version.
+description: Example code for the web3_clientVersion json-rpc method. Сomplete guide on how to use web3_clientVersion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters